 The UK regulator (the MHRA) informed surgeons and hospitals in 2011 that there had been no cases reported in the UK and the evidence was uncertain, but they encouraged any cases to be reported.
 In 2014 the MHRA gave an update on the first 3 cases that were reported.
 Since then regular data collected by the MHRA had still only revealed 41 cases ever reported by November 2017, and this figure in August 2020 stands at 78 cases.
 Assessing the background number of implants that are inserted per year in the UK is beset with difficulty.
 But this is ultimately important if we are to derive a ‘risk estimate’.
 Some women do of course have several different implant types over a number of years as they may undergo reconstructive surgery with initial use of a tissue expander before changing to an implant, or they have cosmetic implants and have exchanges for problems, for size changes, or even a style change.
 Therefore, if a patient is diagnosed with BIA-ALCL, the whole chain of previous implants used needs to be known, but we might not know which was the ‘culprit’ implant, or did they all contribute?
 Currently the risk estimates in the UK are determined by the regulator, the MHRA.
-The actual number of implants used is not known, as the manufacturers do not publish this data as it is deemed commercially sensitive.
+The actual number of implants used has been less certain, as the manufacturers do not routinely publish this data as it is deemed commercially sensitive.
 One study in Australia that has provided useful information was based on sales data provided by two of the largest manufacturers of breast implants in the world, Mentor and Allergan.
 They only released their sales data to the investigative researchers.
-A third manufacturer, Nagor, did not provide their figures for that study leaving some to question their reasons.
+At the time, a third manufacturer, Nagor, did not provide their figures for that study.
 The other source of information on the numbers of implants being placed per year in the UK is the national Breast and Cosmetic Implant Registry; however this digital registry was only recently commenced (in October 2016) and it has been evolving since its inception.
 In their first report (Oct 2016 to June 2018), it has been stated that “305 organisations have registered to enter data, of which 275 have done so.
 Data was submitted to the registry from 109 NHS and 166 independent sector organisations.
 Since the registry opened on 10 October 2016, 20,095 patients have been recorded as having at least one operation”.

 So the figures on estimated implants used per year are difficult to understand, and my own crude estimates are that it is likely to be somewhere between 20 to 50,000 implants placed per year.
 The figures are really very uncertain though and further developments and more transparency is required.
 We would therefore expect to see a low number of cases each per year in the UK.
 Knowing the true frequency of occurrence will require that formal compulsory registries are established in countries across the world using a similar core data set so that collaboration is possible.
 In addition it is important that the surface texture of the different implants in use is categorised uniformly so that evaluation, comparison, and then communication is as accurate as possible.